bdorney/CMS_GEM_Analysis_Framework/README.md

 ### 3.b.ii.I Helper Script - Parsing Excel Files to genericPlotter - Arbitrary Excel File

-**Produce\_Config\_File.py:** This tool is designed to read selected columns from an excel file and produce a config file in the genericPlotter input style described in session: [4.e.iv.
+`Produce_Config_File.py:`This tool is designed to read selected columns from an excel file and produce a config file for genericPlotter as described in session: [4.e.iv.
 Plot Config File](#4eiv-plot-config-file).
-Following, the produced config file can be used as an input file by genericPlotter to create a graph in the official CMS style.

 The following **options** are defined: